A safe, nurturing and therapeutic community where there is a passion for learning.

 We promote the social and emotional wellbeing of children and young people, enabling them to achieve in education, enjoy social activities, have positive relationships and feel empowered.

 Our vision is to create a safe and caring community where there is a passion for learning and mutual respect for all.
-Children and young people who have social and emotional problems (SEMH), autism (ASC), attention deficit hyperactivity disorder (ADHD), dyslexia, and dyspraxia or other specific learning difficulties have the opportunity to develop to their full potential in preparation for their future life.
+Children and young people who have social and emotional problems (SEMH), autism (ASC), attention deficit hyperactivity disorder (ADHD), attachment needs, childhood trauma or other specific learning difficulties have the opportunity to develop to their full potential in preparation for their future life.

 Wings School Notts